 Camping isn’t really their thing.
 Really, it wasn’t our thing either.
-We had gone on family camping trips with friends in the past and loved all the time we spent outdoors but camping at Campland on the Bay in Mission Beach, California isn’t what you’d think of if someone said the word “camping.”
-Campland on the Bay is closer to taking a beach resort vacation than a tent and mud one.
+We had gone on family camping trips with friends in the past and loved all the time we spent outdoors, but camping at Campland on the Bay in Mission Beach, California, isn’t what most people think of when they hear the word “camping.”
+Campland on the Bay is closer to taking a beach resort vacation than a tent and dirt one.

 We invited the grandparents to meet us at Campland on the Bay on Mission Bay in San Diego as the first stop of our cross-country RV trip during distance learning.
-We had bought and figured out how to set up our new-to-us travel trailer since we suddenly had all this free time on our hands and it was the perfect socially distant vacation.
-So, after 7 months of hunkering down, the grandparents decided to venture out of their home too and meet us for their first camping trip.
-At that point, I’m sure, anything taking place outdoors sounded incredible to them as it did for us.
+We had bought and figured out how to set up our new-to-us travel trailer since we wanted to do this while the boys were still young enough to want to spend time with us.
+So, the grandparents decided to meet us for their first camping trip.

-I was also looking forward to seeing San Diego again since I have loved it since going to college there.
+I was also looking forward to being in San Diego again since I have loved it since going to college there.

 NO TIME TO ENJOY THIS ARTICLE NOW?
 PIN IT!
 OR BOOKMARK FOR LATER!